-Its key implementation strategies occur at building intervention points which align building energy upgrades — energy efficiency retrofits and the sourcing of renewable energy — with capital improvement and major renovation cycles of existing buildings.
-The framework utilizes a zero net carbon building standard that applies to all buildings, with steps to incorporate it into advanced building energy codes, reach codes and incentives.
-Achieving Zero is structured to deliver energy and emissions reductions and the rapid expansion of local renewable energy systems while supporting the development of equitable, thriving and resilient communities.
+The ZERO Code applies to all new buildings and major renovations and includes guidelines for incorporating this standard into advanced building energy codes, reach codes, and incentives.
+Achieving Zero is structured to deliver energy and emissions reductions and the rapid expansion of local renewable energy systems while supporting the development of equitable, thriving, and resilient communities.

 Achieving zero emissions from new construction will require building materials that have low to zero embodied carbon emissions and, if possible, sequester carbon.
 Addressing embodied carbon emissions begins with the development and publication of material specifications and policies.

 The Achieving Zero framework reflects Architecture 2030’s work with governments and cities, as urban areas are critical to phasing out CO2 emissions in the built environment by 2040.

 The genesis of the Achieving Zero program was a 2014 report produced by Architecture 2030 entitled Roadmap to Zero Emissions, which contained a blueprint for mitigating building sector emissions prepared for the United Nations Framework Convention on Climate Change (UNFCCC) conference in Paris in 2015.
 Through building emissions reduction research and opportunities, three key indicators emerged: